BehaviorTree/BehaviorTree.CPP/RoadmapDiscussion.md

     // needed to register this in the constructor std::string registration_ID;

-    // input parameters.
+    // input/output parameters.
 Might be strings or pointers to BB entries NodeParameters parameters;

-    // Provide simulatenously a list of output ports and
-    // their remapped keys.
-    std::unordered_map<std::string, std::string> remapped_outputs;
 };
 ```